-Unless you’ve been living under a rock for the past few years – or a large pile of gravel, perhaps – you might have noticed gravel bikes are cycling’s ‘next big thing’.
+The fact that you're looking for the best gravel bike is no surprised.
+Unless you’ve been living under a rock for the past few years – or a large pile of gravel, perhaps – you'll know that gravel bikes are cycling’s ‘next big thing’.
 In fact, they are ‘today’s big thing’ – almost every brand on the planet has launched a gravel bike, leaving cyclists either wondering what the hell they are all about or reaching furiously for their wallets.
-But the first question to answer is, of, course, what is the best gravel bike?
+But the first question to answer is, of course, what is the best gravel bike?

 Whether you want a rough-and-ready commuting bike with fat tyres to bulldoze through potholes, or a machine ready to load with bike-packing bags for a round-the-world trip, gravel bikes are built to handle almost anything and we have the best of the best gravel bikes for you here…

 Canyon launched the Grail in 2018 as its first gravel bike - a machine designed to be fast on the road and comfortable off it.
 The Grail was initially only available as a carbon fibre frame, complete with Canyon’s radical double-decker handlebar, but there’s now also an aluminium chassis with a conventional handlebar.